 There is no record of Bessie having been pregnant or having lived in Buffalo, New York at the Sisters of Our Lady of Charity of the Refuge, which was also known as Sisters of the Good Shepherd, but the events portrayed are grounded in fact.
 The convent in Buffalo was founded in 1855 by four nuns from France.
 Construction on new buildings began in 1866.
 The structures described in my novel most likely had not been erected yet when Bessie was there, but they were soon after.

-Fortunately, a few mid-to-late nineteenth century prostitutes fortuitously penned their stories, which shed much light on the reasons why women entered the world’s oldest profession and what their lives were like.
+Fortunately, a few late-nineteenth-century prostitutes fortuitously penned their stories, which shed much light on the reasons why women entered the world’s oldest profession and what their lives were like.
 Bessie’s story was the norm, not the exception, for women who had “fallen” and had few opportunities to make a living.
 (The memoirs I read are included in the bibliography section of this website.)

 While much of the story with Bessie alive sprang from my imagination, many of the events described are true.
 Abe and Bessie reportedly spent time together in Hot Springs, Arkansas, and they were kicked out of their hotel for “inappropriate” behavior.
 Newspaper articles also noted the incident with Abe intervening in the fight, when he offered his gun to the loser, for which he was taken to jail.

 It was common for prostitutes in the north to winter in warmer climes, and Bessie was one of those who did so.
-Nell Otis was a real madam, but it’s unknown exactly where Bessie boarded in New Orleans.
+Nell Otis was a real madam and Bessie boarded at her house in New Orleans.
 Abe followed Bessie there and they traveled together by steamboat to Cincinnati, where Bessie lived for a short time at a boardinghouse on Race Street before entering Frank Wright’s bordello.
 The couple’s relationship was tumultuous and culminated near the end of the year with Abe striking Bessie in front of the cigar boy.
 Soon after, she went back to Chicago.
 There was a raid on Jennie Williams’s brothel and Bessie’s name was printed in the Inter Ocean, although the account I used is from September 1876, not December.

 There is proof of Bessie and Abe’s marriage.
 A marriage license was issued to them in Danville, Illinois, where they stopped on their way from Chicago to Texas.
-The couple attracted attention everywhere they went, and a reporter did interview them at the Aetna Hotel.
+The couple attracted attention everywhere they went, and a reporter from the Danville News did interview them at the Aetna Hotel.

 Bessie’s body wasn’t discovered until February 5, 1877, fifteen days after her murder, and her corpse was recognizable, causing much debate at the trials over whether she could have lain in the woods that long with such little decomposition.